kkbruce/AspNetCore-Practice/README.md

 ## Disclaimer

 This is a test project when learning of ASP.NET Core.
 The XML comments have simple description.
-If you have any questions about the content, then implementing the project and using Postman or Fiddler to understand the test results will help you learn.
+If you have any questions about the content, then implementing the project and using <a href="https://www.postman.com" target="_blank">Postman</a> or <a href="https://www.telerik.com/fiddler" target="_blank">Fiddler</a> to understand the test results will help you learn.
 A few examples make the browser a better choice.

 ## Give a Star! :star: